NiteshMethani/PlotQA/README.md

 [Train](), [Validation](), [Test]()
 #
 **Question-Answer pairs**
 `qa_pairs.json` is a list of dictionaries where each dictionary represents a question.
-A question (in the form of a dictionary) is represented using the following fields:
+Each question is represented using the following fields:
 ```
 image_index: Image-index corresponding to the image on which this question is being asked.

 question_string: Text of the question.

 answer: Answer corresponding to the question `question_string`.

 answer_bbox: Bounding box of the answer if the answer comes from the plot itself.
 template: Template from which `question_string` is being instantiated.
 type: Type of the plot (vbar_categorical, hbar_categorical, dot_line, line).